PS2Sanctuary/Sanctuary.SoeProtocol/docs/data-transmission.md

 for `ReliableData` packets, as they do not need reassembling, the SOE protocol guarantees to the application data it is proxying that the data will be received in order.

-As such, if the implementation receives a sequence that is out-of-order, it must either stash it for use later, or discard it and send an `OutOfOrder` packet to instruct the sender to re-send it (assuming that in the meantime, the missing packets will arrive and can be acknowledged).
+As such, if the implementation receives a sequence that is out-of-order, it must stash it for use later.

 `ReliableDataFragment` packets need special attention, in order to reassemble them.
 The first fragment of a large buffer should be identified.
 This will contain the `CompleteDataLength` field, which indicates the number of sequences/